 All Camas School District students receive Robotics instruction starting in second grade.
-The two-week unit utilizes WeDo Legos and is led by our Robotics teacher on special assignment (TOSA) and second grade teaching staff.
-In fifth grade, all students participate in two-week unit using EV3 Lego robots.
+The one-week unit utilizes WeDo 2.0 Legos and is led by our Robotics teacher on special assignment (TOSA) and second-grade teaching staff.
+In fifth grade, all students participate in the one-week unit using EV3 Lego robots.
 Both units employ building (engineering) and coding (computer science) instruction and tasks.

 Camas High School offers several levels of Robotics instruction, including Introduction to Robotics, Advanced Robotics, Robotics Seminar, and Prototyping and Independent Technology.